Uncovering the Social Interaction in Swarm Intelligence with Network Science: In-depth Case Study: Examining the Particle Swarm Optimization algorithm

-In order to understand the behavior of a swarm (as in the PSO) and properly balance the aforementioned two properties, researchers tend to look at diversity within the swarm.
-The literature often focuses on the \textit{spatial} diversity\cite{Krink2002,ShiEberhart2008,Olorunda2008,Shi2009}.
-From this viewpoint, researchers are interested on the outcomes of social interactions such as the positions (i.e.,~solutions) or velocities of the particles in the search space.
-Indeed, a poor trade-off between exploration and exploitation affects the diversity of solutions found by the swarm.
-For instance, researchers have developed different metrics that quantify swarm diversity as the degree of dispersion of particles around a given spatial centroid\cite{ShiEberhart2008,Olorunda2008,Shi2009,cheng2011}.
-These approaches have succeed in developing novel mechanisms (e.g., adaptive swarm\cite{Zhi-HuiZhan2009}) to improve the performance of the algorithm.
-Yet, with these approaches, we fail to understand the \textit{underlying social interactions} driving the swarms to particular imbalanced states that new mechanisms try to avoid.
+In the particle-swarm context, exploration and exploitation refer to the ability of individuals to broadly explore the whole search space or focus on a particular area\cite{Kennedy2001}.
+An exploration--exploitation imbalance often leads to a poorly explored search space.
+To better understand this imbalance, researchers study the diversity and the dynamics of the swarm.
+The literature often focuses on the \textit{spatial} diversity\cite{ShiEberhart2008,Olorunda2008,Shi2009}, analyzing the outcomes of social interactions such as the positions or velocities of the particles in the search space.
+These approaches have succeeded in developing novel mechanisms to improve the performance of the algorithm.
+Yet, with these approaches, we fail to understand the \textit{underlying social interactions} driving the swarms to undesired states (e.g., lack of diversity, premature convergence) that new mechanisms try to avoid.

 Still, a few works have attempted to analyze the particles' interactions in order to examine the swarm behavior.
 Some of these efforts analyzed the impact of the infrastructure of the swarm communication on the swarm performance\cite{Kennedy2002,mendesPHD,Du2016}.
 Though these studies neglected the actual interactions between particles, they showed that bounding social interactions influences the swarm behavior.
 Oliveira \et were the first ones to examine the actual interactions among particles in order to assess the swarm\cite{complenet2013}.
-They proposed the analysis of the swarm using a network in which the nodes (particles) are connected if they share information in a given iteration, and later extended the concept to capture historical information\cite{Oliveira2014,Oliveira2015,Oliveira2017a}.
+They proposed the analysis of the swarm using a network in which the nodes (particles) are connected if they share information in a given iteration and later extended the concept to capture historical information\cite{Oliveira2014,Oliveira2015,Oliveira2017a}.
 Later on, Pluhacek \et provided visualizations of the interactions in the swarm\cite{Pluhacek2016}.